 Descending from old Manang and passing by Chorten reach a Marsyangdi river, cross a suspension bridge over Jharsing Khola.
 The path is quite covered by small crystals and shrubs can be seen on both sides.
 Some places along the trail you cross a few streams.
 You reach a crest with prayer flags after the wearying clim and then through a series of zigzags down a scree slope bring you to the Tilicho Base Camp Hotel.
 From here you can enjoy the closer and panoramic views of Tilicho Mountain and many others.
 Tilicho Lake is situated at the highest altitude so we set our camp today here at low.

-Today, After a short ascent up the mountain path on the right bank, you follow a narrow trail across an unstable spree slope and then descend to Thorung Phedi.
+This day after a short ascent up the mountain path on the right bank, you follow a narrow trail across an unstable scree slope and then descend to Thorung Phedi.

-TToday we start early for ours crossing of Throng-La (5416m).
+This day we start early for our crossing of Throng-La (5416m).
 The trail becomes steep immediately on leaving camp but as this trail has been used by local people for hundreds of years the path is well defined.
 The gradient then eases and after about 4 hours of steady climbing, you reach the Chorten and prayer flags of the pass.
-The views are dramatic to say the least, from the snow-covered mountains above, to the head of the Kali Gandaki valley below and the brown and purple hills of Mustang which are spread out before you.
+The views are dramatic, to say the least, from the snow-covered mountains above to the head of the Kali Gandaki valley below and the brown and purple hills of Mustang which are spread out before you.
 The descent to Muktinath is a knee pounding 1600m but it’s compensated for with excellent views of Dhaulagiri.
-Eventually the moraines give way to grassy slopes before a pleasant trek along the Jhong Khola Valley to Muktinath and its shrines and temple.
+Eventually, the moraines give way to grassy slopes before a pleasant trek along the Jhong Khola Valley to Muktinath and its shrines and temple.

-Today after breakfast we start trek with some shining downhill, which will be more pleasurable with jeep tracks trails with a mostly downhill gradient!
+This day after breakfast we start the trek with some shining downhill, which will be more pleasurable with jeep tracks trails with a mostly downhill gradient!
 We have to start early as the wind gets up after 11am making riding a bit more challenging.
-Chill out on this section and enjoy the views of many different mountain ranges.
+Chill out this section and enjoy the views of many different mountain ranges.